 - 11. Repeat steps 7 to 9 as required until system is full of water at 1.5 bar and vented. - Water may be released from the system by manually operating the safety valve until the system design pressure is obtained. - Close the shut off valves on the fill point and double check valves and disconnect the filling loop. - 14.
 Leave the cap open one turn on the automatic air vent on the primary store. - Check the system for water soundness, rectifying where necessary. - 16.
-Ensure that the control system for the boiler is not providing a demand for space heating, but is providing a demand for domestic hot water.
-Switch the boiler on/off switch ON, refer to Figure 1-1 for details of the boiler control panel. - 17.
-Allow the boiler to run until the primary store is heated and the burner switches off. - 18.
+Set the heating switch on the boiler control panel to OFF.
+Set the hot water switch to constant and switch the boiler ON.
+Refer to Figure 1-2 for control panel details. - Allow the boiler to run until the primary store is heated and the burner switches off. - 18.
 Note the system pressure using the red marker on the pressure gauge.
 Then vent the boiler by using the manual air vents on the boiler pipework in turn. - Re-check the system pressure and top up to get back to the pressure noted in step 18 above.